-Current Recruiting Studies
+Current Recruiting Trials

 This trial will enroll patients that have been diagnosed with a transient ischemic attack (TIA) or minor stroke that has occurred within the past 12 hours.
 Anyone diagnosed with a minor stroke faces the possibility of long-term disability and even death, regardless of treatment.
 Stroke symptoms such as weakness, difficulty speaking and paralysis may improve or worsen over the hours or days immediately following a stroke.
 TEMPO-2 is a minor stroke trial for patients presenting within 12 hours of their symptom onset.
 Patients will be randomized to TNK-tPA or standard of care.
 In the intervention group TNK-tPA is given as a single, intravenous bolus (0.25mg/Kg) immediately upon randomization.
 Maximum dose 50mg.
 The control group will receive antiplatelet agent(s) as decided by the treating physician.
 Antiplatelet agent(s) choice will be at the treating physician’s discretion.